-We derive a substantial portion of our revenues from several major urban centers in China, including Beijing, Shanghai, Guangzhou and Tianjin.
-In each of the years ended December 31, 2011, 2012 and 2013, a majority of our revenues was derived from Beijing, Shanghai, Guangzhou and Tianjin, and more than one third of our total revenues were derived from Beijing.
-We expect these four urban centers to continue to be important sources of revenues.
+We derive a substantial portion of our revenues from major urban centers in China, including Beijing, Shanghai, Guangzhou, Chongqing and Tianjin.
+In each of the years ended December 31, 2012, 2013 and 2014, more than 50% of our revenues was derived from Beijing, Shanghai, Guangzhou, Chongqing and Tianjin, and more than 20% of our total revenues were derived from Beijing.
+We expect these five urban centers to continue to be important sources of revenues.
 If any of these major urban centers experiences an event that negatively impacts the local real estate industry or online advertising, such as a serious economic downturn or contraction, a natural disaster, or slower growth due to adverse governmental policies or otherwise, demand for our services could decline significantly and our business and growth prospects could be materially and adversely impacted.

-A severe or prolonged downturn in the global or PRC economy could materially and adversely affect our business and our financial condition.
+A severe or prolonged downturn in the global or Chinese economy could materially and adversely affect our business and our financial condition.

 The global financial markets experienced significant disruptions in 2008 and the United States, Europe and other economies went into recession.
-The recovery from the lows of 2008 and 2009 was uneven and continues to face challenges, including the escalation of the European sovereign debt crisis since 2011 and the slowdown of China's economy in 2012 and 2013.
+The recovery from the lows of 2008 and 2009 was uneven and continues to face challenges, including the escalation of the European sovereign debt crisis since 2011 and the slowdown of the Chinese economy since 2012.
 There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies that have been adopted by the central banks and financial authorities of some of the world's leading economies.
-There are also ongoing concerns over unrest in the Middle East and Africa, which could negatively impact China's economy in numerous ways.
-Any severe or prolonged slowdown in China's economy may materially and adversely affect our business, results of operations and financial condition.
+There have also been concerns over unrest in Ukraine, the Middle East and Africa, which have resulted in volatility in oil and other markets.
+In addition, there have been concerns about the territorial disputes involving China in Asia and the economic effects.
+Economic conditions in China are sensitive to global economic conditions.
+Although the Chinese economy has grown significantly in the past decade, that growth may not sustain, as evidenced by the slowing of the growth of the Chinese economy since 2012.
+Any severe or prolonged slowdown in the Chinese economy may materially and adversely affect our business, results of operations and financial condition.
 In addition, continued turbulence in the international markets may adversely affect our ability to access capital markets to meet liquidity needs.